lpointet/WordPress-GPS/README.markdown

 **selector**
     (string) The DOM selector of the element on which the pointer will be attached.
       Default: ''

+**post_type**
+    (string) The post type slug differenciating some screens on which the pointer will be attached.
+For example, 'edit.php' hook could be on 'post' or 'page' post types.
+      Default: '' (every post types)

 **content**
     (string) The content of the pointer.